Stair-Crusher-Club/scc-server/app-server/.junie/guidelines.md

 ### Transaction Management

 - Transactions are managed at the application service level
-- Use the `@Transactional` annotation on application service methods
+- Use the `transactionManager.doInTransaction` with appropriate isolation level.

 ### Error Handling